FwzNk/rekt/README.md

-# Hammer - DDos Tool
+# rekt - DDos Tool

+-credit to cyweb's Hammer script

 Powerful **HTTP-FLOOD DDos Tool**,
-This script is as same as the original one, but **MORE POWERFUL**!
+This script is as same as hammer script, but **MORE POWERFUL**!

-# What's New?

-Added **3170 NEW USER-AGENTS and 171 NEW HTTP-REFERRER** which can create more than **1 MILLION Unique Requests**!

 ## How to use?

 Example is shown below:

-    python3 hammer.py -s1.1.1.1 -p80 -t200
+    python3 rekt.py -s1.1.1.1 -p80 -t200
 -s is the target's IP address

 -p is the port